tiagomiguelcs/random-wallpaper/README.md

-# The Random Wallpaper Script
+# The Random Wallpaper Bash Script
 Set the **same** random wallpaper on multiple monitors without any "fancy" app.

 # How to Install